hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/shell_review_hw.md

 **Shell basics**

 1. Change directory into the `unix_lesson/` directory.
-2. Use the `tree` command to get a directory structure of `unix_lesson/`.
-3. Take a quick look at the `Mov10_oe_1.subset.fq` file using `less` from `unix_lesson/`, without changing directories.
+2. Take a quick look at the `Mov10_oe_1.subset.fq` file using `less` from `unix_lesson/`, without changing directories.
-4. Move up to your home directory (parent of `unix_lesson/`).
+3. Move up to your home directory (parent of `unix_lesson/`).
-5. With a single command change directories to the `raw_fastq/` folder.
+4. With a single command change directories to the `raw_fastq/` folder.
-6. With a shortest possible command change directories back to the home directory.
+5. With a shortest possible command change directories back to the home directory.
-7. What does the `~` in the command prompt mean?
+6. What does the `~` in the command prompt mean?
-8. What is the full path to your home directory?
+7. What is the full path to your home directory?
-9. List, in long listing format, the contents of `/n/groups/hbctraining/intro_rnaseq_hpc/full_dataset/` **using tab completion**.
-10. Modify the above command using the `*` wildcard to only list those files that have "oe" in their names.
+8. Use the `*` wildcard to only list those files in `raw_fastq/` that have "oe" in their names.
-11. How many and which commands have you run so far today?
+9. List the last 10 commands have you run so far today.

 **Searching and redirection**

-12. Create a new directory called `shell_review/` within the `unix_lesson/` directory.
+10. Create a new directory called `shell_review/` within the `unix_lesson/` directory.
-13. Grab the lines in `~/unix_lesson/reference_data/chr1-hg19_genes.gtf` with the string "MOV10" in them and save the output in the `shell_review/` directory with a new name - "Mov10_hg19.gtf".
+11. Grab the lines in `~/unix_lesson/reference_data/chr1-hg19_genes.gtf` with the string "MOV10" in them and save the output in the `shell_review/` directory with a new name - "Mov10_hg19.gtf".
-14. Use `vim` to open the newly created file `~/unix_lesson/shell_review/Mov10_hg19.gtf` and add a comment at the top specifying how this file was created and the source of the content.
+12. Use `vim` to open the newly created file `~/unix_lesson/shell_review/Mov10_hg19.gtf` and add a comment at the top specifying how this file was created and the source of the content.
 Save the modified file and quit `vim`.
-15. How many lines in the new file have the word "exon" in them?
+13. How many lines in the new file have the word "exon" in them?

 **Loops and shell scripts**

-16. Use the `for` loop to iterate over each FASTQ file in `~/unix_lesson/raw_fastq/` and do the following:
+14. Use the `for` loop to iterate over each FASTQ file in `~/unix_lesson/raw_fastq/` and do the following:
       * Generate a prefix to use for naming our output files
       * Print the name of the current file
       * Dump out the first 40 lines into a new file that will be saved in `~/unix_lesson/shell_review/`
-17. Place the above `for` loop into a shell script using `vim` and run it.
+15. Place the above `for` loop into a shell script using `vim` and run it.

-**Permissions**
+**Permissions** (rephrase as a thought question?)

-18. List `/n/groups/hbctraining/intro_rnaseq_hpc/` directory in long listing format
+16. List `/n/groups/hbctraining/intro_rnaseq_hpc/` directory in long listing format
       * How many owners have files in this folder?
       * How many groups?
       * Are there any executable *files* in this folder?
       * What kind of access do you have to the `full_dataset/` directory?
       * What could user `mm573` do to take away your ability to look inside the `full_dataset/` directory?

-**Environment variables**
+**Environment variables** (rephrase as a thought question?)

-19. Display the contents of the `$HOME` variable.
+17. Display the contents of the `$HOME` variable.
-20. Use the `which` command to check where the executable file for the `pwd` command lives in the directory structure.
+18. Use the `which` command to check where the executable file for the `pwd` command lives in the directory structure.
-21. How does shell know where to find the executable file for the `pwd` command?
+19. How does shell know where to find the executable file for the `pwd` command?
-22. Display the contents of the variable that stores the various paths to folders containing executable command files.
+20. Display the contents of the variable that stores the various paths to folders containing executable command files.
-23. Can you run the `bowtie2` command?
+21. Can you run the `bowtie2` command?
 What do you think you might need to do to run this command?

-**LMOD system**
+**LMOD system** (rephrase as a thought question?)

 24. Load the `gcc/6.2.0` module.
 25. Has `$PATH` changed?